indicatorInvesting and Saving

 • Keep your financial information confidential

-If you have received fraudulent communication or were a victim of fraud or cybercrime please report the incident to your local police service and the Canadian Anti-Fraud Centre.
+If you have received fraudulent communication or were a victim of fraud or cybercrime please report the incident to your financial institution, local police service and the Canadian Anti-Fraud Centre.

 Whether it’s an investment scam, or other attempt at fraud, being vigilant and working with the appropriate planning professional can help ensure your family and future are protected from financial loss.
 Having a financial plan is another step you can take to stay focused on the bigger picture, allowing you to evaluate any new opportunities in relation to your goals, risk tolerance and time horizons.